 Rev. Robert Fleischmann, National Director, Christian Life Resources

 In 1997, the U.S. Supreme Court ruled that it did not find a constitutional right to assisted suicide.
 This ruling sharply contrasted the 1973 ruling that legalized abortion.
 In 1973 the Court ruled in Roe v.
 Wade that there was a constitutional right to abortion.
-When they ruled at that time, the laws in all 50 states restricting abortion were struck down.
-Today, at best, states can regulate but not forbid abortion.
+When the justices ruled at that time, the laws in all 50 states restricting abortion were struck down.

 In contrast, the Court rejected similar arguments for assisted suicide.
 So the good news is that, unlike abortion, we are not going to see the sweeping legalization of assisted suicide.
 The bad news is that the Court allowed for the matter to be addressed individually, on a state-by-state basis.
 In other words, the fight has moved from one big national battle to 50 smaller but significant state battles.
-[As of 2021, assisted suicide is legal in these U.S. jurisdictions: California, Colorado, Hawaii, Maine, New Jersey, New Mexico (law takes effect in June 2021), Oregon, Vermont, Washington, and the District of Columbia.
+[As of June 2021, assisted suicide is legal in these U.S. jurisdictions: California, Colorado, Hawaii, Maine, New Jersey, New Mexico, Oregon, Vermont, Washington, and the District of Columbia.
 (Montana does not have a law on the books, but the 2009 MT State Supreme Court ruling in Baxter v.
-Montana essentially permits it)]
+Montana essentially permits it).]

 Before we can talk about what you can do about this issue, we should discuss whether you should do something.